I get asked a lot about my technique. It has been a learning process over the life of STILL, but here is what seems to work best for me.

 I shoot one image a day, but I am usually carrying two or three subject ideas in my head at a time, because I often find myself at 5 pm, running out of light, without having posted for the day yet.
 So it is nice to have ideas ready to go on short notice.
 If I go on vacation, I will queue up a couple days’ worth of images until I can get settled in the new locale.
 But then I resume shooting from my new environment as soon as I can, because that is one of the joys of doing STILL blog—being present wherever I am.
 When I am traveling I will often use an opened page of my journal as my white background (that is how STILL blog actually started!).

 Below is a gallery of several behind-the-scenes snap shots that will show you just how varied and offbeat my set-up can get.
-I don’t have a studio, and generally shoot on my kitchen counter or on my deck.
+I don’t have a studio, and generally shoot on my kitchen floor or on my deck.
 I truly believe with any half-decent digital camera and PicMonkey, most people could get similar results for very little initial investment.

 If you read this and it inspires you to try your own STILL-like project, please share with me.
 I would love to see what you come up with.